Our Master of Mechanical Engineering (MSME) Program

-The mechanical engineering graduate program at Purdue University is currently ranked 8th in the US News and World Report rankings for 2014.
-The online mechanical engineering master’s program is conveniently designed for professional engineers offering looking to advance their skills without disrupting their careers.
+The Mechanical Engineering graduate program at Purdue University is consistently ranked in the top ten online programs by US News and World Report.
+The online Mechanical Engineering Master's Program is conveniently designed for professional engineers looking to advance their skills without disrupting their careers.

 The 30-credit hour curriculum allows you to choose to earn a Master of Science in Mechanical Engineering (MSME) or an Interdisciplinary Master of Science in Engineering (MSE/MS) with a concentration in Mechanical Engineering.
 We offer both thesis and non-thesis degree options.